Darkelf2024/Darkelf-Retro-Lounge/Overlay_Color_Indicators_with_FAQ_and_References.md

 - Absence of rare logic or physics drift

 Green reflects a **momentary stable state**, not a permanent guarantee of correctness.

+> **Important clarification:**
-It does not mean "exactly 100% speed."
-It means the emulator currently has timing headroom and is not missing deadlines.
-That headroom can allow the reported speed to momentarily exceed 100% (e.g., 120-130%) possibly more.
+> Green does *not* mean “exactly 100% speed.”
+> It means the emulator currently has **timing headroom** and is not missing deadlines.
+> That headroom can allow the reported speed to temporarily exceed 100% (for example, 120–130%) without indicating improved accuracy.

 ---